 In non-realtime mode, it is assumed that input control messages are provided from a SKINI scorefile and that audio output is written to a soundfile (.snd, .wav, .aif, .mat, .raw).
 A number of SKINI scorefiles are provided in the scores directory of the demo project.
 Assuming a successful compilation of the stk-demo program, typing:

 from the demo directory will play the scorefile bookert.ski using the STK BeeThree instrument and write the resulting audio data to a WAV formatted soundfile called "myfile.wav" (note that you may need to append

 ./ to the program name if your default shell setup is not set to look in the current directory).
 Typing

-STK realtime audio and MIDI input/output and realtime SKINI control input via socketing support is provided for Linux, Mac OS-X, and Windows95/98/2000/XP operating systems.
-STK realtime SKINI control input via piping is possible under Linux, Mac OS X, and Windows2000/XP only.
+STK realtime audio and MIDI input/output and realtime SKINI control input via socketing support is provided for Linux, Mac OS-X, and Windows95 and later operating systems.
+STK realtime SKINI control input via piping is possible under Linux, Mac OS X, and Windows2000 and later only.

 Control input and audio output options are typically specified as command-line arguments to STK programs.
-For example, the demo program is invoked as:
+For example, the stk-demo program is invoked as:

 where instruments include those described above and flags can be any or all of:

 The -ip flag must be used when piping realtime SKINI control data to an STK program.
 The -im flag must be used to read MIDI control input from your MIDI port.
 Note that you can use both input types simultaneously.